 3. Take less give more - You need to learn to borrow less, even though it might not be the first thing that's on your mind and you might want to consider taking extra just in case.
 But you need to learn to take just enough to suffice your needs and not your wants.

-The smaller the loan, the smaller the payments are.
-And the smaller the payments are, the smaller the impact on your income statement.
+The smaller the loan is, the smaller the payments are.
+The smaller the payments are, the smaller the impact on your income statement.
 When the impact is less, you will not fret about having to deal with the payments to be made.

 Risks associated with cosigning